 A wheelchair-accessible ramp with handrails provides easy access to the mobile house, where all the furnishings and electrical fittings are installed as per needs of people with disabilities such as retractable table alongside the special-height bed and low power outlets.
 This 200-square-feet tiny home has wheelchair-accessible bedroom and bathroom that easily attachés to the existing structure of any home.

 A Hoyer lift in also included for moving a person to the toilet and shower room.
 The bathroom has sinks, shower head, acrylic grabs, and other accessories within reach of hands of an individual in a wheelchair.
 There are windows to let in floods of light and also for viewing the surrounding naturescape.
-Interestingly, this wheelchair-accessible tiny home can rest on a property without triggering any building or zoning permit issues in most of the municipalities in the US.
+Interestingly, this wheelchair-accessible tiny house on wheels can rest on a property without triggering any building or zoning permit issues in most of the municipalities in the US.

 This tiny home for physically-disabled people is now available for lease and purchase.
 The lease price is $1500/month, but one has to stay for a minimum of four months, while purchasing the base model ranges from $50,000.